rstemmer/musicdb/docs/source/basics/config.rst

 maxblage (time in hours as integer):
    The highest age an entry in one of the three blacklist can have until it gets automatically removed.

+maxtries (number ∈ ℕ):
+   Maximum amount of tries to find a valid random songs.
+   This prevents spending infinite amount of time getting a song even if the data base does not provide enough songs.

 log
 ---